ronaldmik/memoryleak/README.md

-Standalone JTA with Hibernate example.
+Memory Leak demonstration using 'Standalone JTA with Hibernate example'.
 ==================================================================================================
-Author: Gytis Trikleris;
+Author: Gytis Trikleris; Ronald Mik
 Level: Advanced;
 Technologies: JTA, CDI, JPA

 What is it?
 -----------

-This is an example demonstrating how to set up a standalone application which uses Narayana and Hibernate without the application server.
-It uses Weld to provide CDI capabilities, a standalone JNDI server, Hibernate, and Narayana with its transactional driver to enlist JDBC resources to the transaction.
+This is an example demonstrating a memory leak based on the JTA with Hibernate example made by Gytis Trikleris.
+The relating issue is: https://hibernate.atlassian.net/browse/HHH-12448

 System requirements